Minnesota Golden Gophers men's ice hockey: Career goaltending leaders

 Statistics current through the end of the 2023–24 season.

 Coaches

-In their eighty-five season history, the Gophers have had a total of fourteen head coaches, including three interim coaches.
+In their eighty-five season history, the Gophers have had a total of fifteen head coaches, including three interim coaches.
 John Mariucci took a one-year leave of absence during the 1955–1956 season to serve as head coach of the U.S. men's hockey team that won the silver medal at the 1956 Winter Olympics.
 Halfway through the 1971–1972 season, Glen Sonmor left the Gophers to become the general manager and head coach for the Minnesota Fighting Saints of the World Hockey Association.
 Doug Woog was suspended for two games during the 1996–1997 season for concealing an illegal payment to a former player after his scholarship ended.
 During this time, assistant head coach Mike Guentzel served as the team's head coach.

 In 2009, Assistant Coach John Hill coached 2 games while Don Lucia was out for medical reasons.